 Limit your passengers and night-time driving

-Teenagers driving at night and with friends are also risk factors for crashes.
+A teen driver learning at night and with friends are also risk factors for crashes.
 Experts advise not driving at night because fatal accidents usually happen between 9 pm and midnight, when you and other drivers are likely to be impaired due to fatigue, alcohol, etc. For passenger limiting, many states even have laws restricting the number of passengers you can transport.
 One reason for this is an easy distraction from peers while driving, so it is generally safer to go solo or keep the numbers minimal.
 It is no secret that peer pressure is widespread among teens, and so the pressure to conform and impress can easily override good judgment and end in bad outcomes.
 Multiple studies link teens with transporting peers who exhibit thrill-seeking behavior such as running red lights, speeding, and overall hyperactivity behind the wheel.
 As such, you suffer an increased risk of crash and death.
 Consider limiting your passengers to save you from the pressure of trying to impress and risking your life while at it.